phargobikcin/dainty/README.md

-# dantinet

-Place holder for a browser type program incorporating features from
+Place holder project for a browser type program

+# dantinet - the Hybrid digital/analog Antinet Zettelkasten

-The Four Principles of an Antinet Zettelkasten
+Adding digital to the Four Principles of an Antinet Zettelkasten

 -   Analog
 -   Numeric-alpha
 -   Tree
 -   Index

+# simply:

-Each entry is a single file, with some internal meta-information.
+A file browser type program, where each entry is a single file, with some internal meta-information.

 The file can be (< 400 charaters of)